B-V-Dhanush-07/Digital-Circuits/README.md

 POST /api/generate
 ```

-The endpoint accepts a JSON request containing a prompt and optional multimodal data.
+The endpoint accepts a JSON request containing a prompt and optional image data.

 Example request structure: